lozia/bloxorz-ai/README.md

 This program used the Pandas model to generate the html table.

-Q1) Why doesn't it work?
+Q1) Why doesn't DFS work?
 DFS doesn't work since it isn't the shortest path, got a->b->d->g.
 DFS will also get stuck in an infinite loop.

 Q2) Can you solve your board from above?
-My board is a dead end, however, my method passed the test.
+My board is objectively unsolvable, however, my method passed the test.

 Q3) What about the boards in boards.zip?
 I can solve those who have a solution.